zibz0017/QuartzVault/content/Math/Σ (Uppercase Sigma, Summation).md

 $$\sum^{5}_{i=1}i$$
 In the first pass, i=1, so the term (which is just i) equals 1.
 In the second, i=2, so the term equals 2.
 Then i=3, so the term equals 3, then i=4 so the term equals 4, and i=5, so the term equals 5.

 So in all, we have 1, 2, 3, 4, and 5.
-We add them up and that is out answer:
+We add them up and that is our answer:
 $$1+2+3+4+5=\textbf{15}$$
 ## Example 2
 $$\sum^{5}_{i=1}2$$